-- Representing former Deutsche Bank broker in Second Circuit appeal of conviction related to Jenkins & Gilchrist tax shelters.
+- Won Second Circuit appeal vacating conviction of Deutsche Bank broker in Second Circuit appeal of conviction related to Jenkins & Gilchrist tax shelters.

 - Won Second Circuit appeal reversing insider trading convictions of Todd Newman and Anthony Chiasson, and directing an acquittal on the grounds that insider trading liability requires proof that tippee knew that the insider disclosed material nonpublic information in exchange for personal benefit; that the government failed to prove such knowledge; and that the government failed to prove that the insiders acted for personal benefit.